Posted by Valeria Quinonez

 By Jim McCarthy, Principal Owner and Technical Director of AOC Key Solutions, Inc. (KSI)

-Jim McCarthy is the principal owner of AOC Key Solutions, Inc. (KSI).
+Jim McCarthy is the Founder and Principal Owner of AOC Key Solutions.
 His career spans 30 years of marketing strategy creation, proposal development, and oral presentation coaching to federal contractors.
-To learn more about the services KSI provides, please contact him at 703.953.3838 or firstname.lastname@example.org.